UPDATES (posted on 9/9/2014)

 - Friday evening, prior to home games, the CU “Golden Buffalo Marching Band” performs on the Pearl Street Mall in Boulder.
 The “Pearl Street Stampede” begins at 7:00 PM (at the east end of the mall by the Courthouse) when more than 200 CU marching band members treat mall visitors to high-energy choreographic moves and demonstrate their musical prowess.

-- CU’s buffalo mascot, “Ralphie,” will be in her corral located on the east side of the Duane Physics Building along Colorado Avenue for one hour only On Friday from 9:30 to 10:30 AM.
+- CU’s buffalo mascot, “Ralphie,” will be in her corral located on the east side of the Duane Physics Building along Colorado Avenue for one hour only on Saturday from 9:30 to 10:30 AM.
 Take a picture of (or with) CU’s unique mascot or give “Ralphie” a lucky pat on the back!